(888) 595-9101 Call Now For Pricing and Availability

 • Frontotemporal Dementia

 Dementia is an umbrella diagnosis.
 It is a clinical syndrome, as opposed to a disease.
 There are multiple types of dementia with common and overlapping symptoms.
 In all cases, there is evidence of impairment in at least 2 cognitive functions and symptoms must affect daily functions.
 The condition must be chronic rather than acute.
+This means that while the core presentation of cognitive decline is similar, the underlying cause and specific pattern of symptoms can vary significantly depending on the type.
 The daily functions affected by dementia include ability to:

 • Comprehend and verbalize language